ambitamber/Bikeshare-Udaity-Project/README.md

 ### This is a Bikeshare Project created for [Udacity's Programming for Data Science with Python](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104).

 ## Date created
-### This project was created on June 03, 2019
+This project was created on June 03, 2019

 ## Description
-### This project is built using Python.
-It analyses the data to find out some interesting statistics.
+This project is built using Python.
+It analyses the data to find out some interesting statistics. <br>
 The questions are as follows:
 - What is the most popular month?
 - What is the most popular day of week?
 - What is the most popular hour of day?